gvtz10/gvtz10/README.md

 Im a recent graduate of the University of Rochester looking for work as a Data Analyst or Data Scientist.
-Finsish about me here

 ---